Jumbo chocolate chip cookies are an easy-to-make-at-home cookie that you’re going to love! Made to be huge, soft, chewy, and highly irresistible.

 - Chocolate chips

-Sift together the flour, cornstarch, baking soda, baking powder, and salt and then combine the dry ingredients with the wet ones until mixed.
+- In another bowl, sift together the flour, cornstarch, baking soda, baking powder, and salt, and then combine the dry ingredients with the wet ones until mixed.

-Then fold in the chocolate chips and portion the dough out into cookies and bake.
+- Then fold in the chocolate chips and portion the dough out into 10-12 balls.

 While you can safely store cookies in a tightly sealed cookie jar or a zipper topped bag on your counter for several days, freezing them for longer storage is also a great solution!